How peace between the Koreas could threaten these endangered cranes

 “Obviously, we have to achieve reunification and need to have development,” said Baek Jong Han, chairman of the Crane Association of Cheorwon.
 “As long as the government can help create some kind of environment where these cranes can be protected.”

-For its part, South Korea’s Ministry of Unification said it will “protect the habitat of the for the cranes as much as possible.”
+For its part, South Korea’s Ministry of Unification said it will “protect the habitat for the cranes as much as possible.”

 “This is really the big picture of the design for the new economy that we will pursue — not only development, but preservation of the environment,” ministry spokesperson Baik Tae Hyun told NBC News.